 As an ex Royal Australian Air Force pilot and flying instructor, with over 2800 hours of flying military helicopters and training aircraft, I have longed to put my flying expertise into doing something I believe in.

-As independent contractors, we can now structure our life so that we can commit to spending at least three months in Africa every year.
+Since 2013 we have structured our life so that we can commit to spending at least three months in Africa every year.

-Recently, we have partnered with STEP, (Southern Tanzanian Elephant Project), directed by Dr Trevor Jones, based in the Ruaha National Park.
+In 2014 we partnered with STEP, (Southern Tanzanian Elephant Project), directed by Dr Trevor Jones, based in the Ruaha National Park.
 After a recent extension of the borders, it is now the largest National Park in East Africa.
 Larger even than Kruger in South Africa.
 More details on STEP here: